Mikhail P. Kulakov: Early life

-Mikhail Petrovich Kulakov was born on March 29, 1927, in Leningrad (St. Petersburg) to the family of a Seventh-day Adventist pastor.
-In 1928, his family moved to the city of Tula (in Central Russia) when his father, Peter Stepanovich Kulakov, was sent there for pastoral ministry.
-During the atheist and authoritarian rule of the Soviet government, the Kulakov family was under the scrutiny of state security bodies.
-In 1935, his father was arrested for religious activity and the court sentenced him to imprisonment in the camps of Vorkuta, followed by an exile in Siberia.
-Following the exile, the Kulakov family moved to the village Krasnyi Klyuch in the Krasnoyarsk Region, where they lived until 1939.
-After the end of the exile the family moved to Samara and then to Maykop (Adygea, Russia) where they lived until the eve of the Second World War when they relocated to Ivanovo.
-Here Mikhail Kulakov enrolled in the Ivanovo Art School, from which he graduated in 1947.
+Kulakov was born in 1927 in Leningrad (St. Petersburg), the son of a Seventh-day Adventist pastor.
+In 1928, his family moved to Tula in central Russia when his father, Peter Stepanovich Kulakov, was sent there to serve as a pastor.
+The Kulakov family was under scrutiny from the Soviet state security authorities.
+In conversations recorded by Olga Suvorova, Kulakov recalled his father's arrest in 1935 and exile in Siberia, where his mother and the younger children joined him.
+The family lived in the village of Krasnyi Klyuch in the Krasnoyarsk Region until 1939.
+After the exile ended, the family moved to Samara and then to Maykop (Adygea, Russia).
+Kulakov recalled that they relocated to Ivanovo shortly before the German invasion of the Soviet Union in 1941.
+In Ivanovo, Kulakov enrolled at Ivanovo Art School and graduated in 1947.

-In August 1945, Kulakov became a baptized member of the Seventh-day Adventist Church.
-(As he recalled in his book, “...late at night, far away from the city lights, my father secretly baptised eight people, including me.
-I was 18 years old...”).
-Following his baptism, he began to actively assist his father in conducting clandestine worship services and the missionary work.
-In 1947, his father was arrested again and was given a ten-year sentence.
-It was then that Kulakov's mother moved him and his siblings to Daugavpils, Latvia.
-Here, Kulakov continued to work in the church and also taught drawing and painting in the city schools.
-The peaceful existence was short-lived, and nine months later in March 1948, he was arrested by the KGB along with his elder brother Stephen.
-After serving six months in prison in Ivanovo, Kulakov was sentenced to five years in the corrective hard labor camps of the U.S.S.R.
-The first 18 months of his five-year term (1948–1953) he was held in the corrective labor camp in Mordovia (about 400 miles east of Moscow).
+In August 1945, Kulakov was baptized into the Seventh-day Adventist Church.
+In his memoir Though the Heavens Fall, he recalled: “...late at night, far away from the city lights, my father secretly baptised eight people, including me.
+I was 18 years old...”
+Following his baptism, he began helping his father conduct clandestine worship services and carry out missionary work.

+According to his recollections, his father was arrested again after the war and sentenced to ten years' imprisonment.
+Kulakov recalled moving to Daugavpils, Latvia, before his mother and brother joined him.
+In Daugavpils, Kulakov continued his church work and taught drawing and painting in local schools.

+Nine months later, in March 1948, Soviet state security officers arrested Kulakov and his elder brother Stephen.
+After six months in prison in Ivanovo, Kulakov was sentenced to five years in Soviet forced labor camps.
+According to his recollections, he served his five-year term (1948–1953) first in Mordovia and then in Karlag, near Karaganda in Kazakhstan.

-Kulakov's brother Stephen was one of the thousands who died in the labor camps near the Far North city of Vorkuta.
-Despite the many hardships he faced, Kulakov remembered his experiences in the camps as a “life university” and he was grateful that he survived.
-He also recalled that these years were brightened for him because he had the opportunity to share his faith with the other captives in the camps.
+He recalled that Stephen served his term near Vorkuta and died in exile after his release from the camps.
+Despite the hardships, Kulakov described his experiences in the camps as a “life university” and was grateful to have survived.
+He also recalled that the opportunity to share his faith with other prisoners had brightened his years in the camps.

-In 1953, his sentence expired and Kulakov was sent into permanent exile in the Kazakh village Myrzykul (Kustanai region).
-After marrying his wife Anna (née Velgosha) in 1954, he was released from exile under amnesty.
-In 1955, he and his young family moved to Alma-Ata the former capital of Kazakhstan.
-It was here that the Kulakov family became actively involved in the Seventh-day Adventist Church ministry despite severe persecution.
+After completing his sentence in 1953, Kulakov was sent into permanent exile in the Kazakh village of Myrzykul, in the Kustanai region.
+During his exile, he married Anna (née Velgosha).
+He was released from exile under an amnesty.
+In 1955, he and his young family moved to Alma-Ata, the former capital of Kazakhstan.
+There, the family became active in the ministry of the Seventh-day Adventist Church despite severe persecution.